ByteB4rb1e/html-theme-ref/README.md

 > Heads, up: I'm still working backwards.
 The abstract in this README might point to non-existing (but also irrelevant) resources.

+> Will be ditching BEM methodology in favor of SMACSS.
+BEM doesn't align with the principles of this reference implementation, since it doesn't really consider scoping to avoid the reuse of components that aren't supposed to be reused.
+There's one thing that I'm afraid of and that is CSS spaghetti...
+  Though I can also see some challenges with SMACSS coming up in regards to universal state definitions and context-specific styling...
+Let me make
+  analogy: Let's take a tomato and a coconut and we want to describe the behavior of them rotting.
+Tomato visibly rots from the outside, the coconut won't.
+Though it's the same behavior, describing it is different...

 This project is a reference implementation designed to explore and discuss ways to standardize HTML5 theme development using CSS3 and ECMAScript 2017.
 It’s not a finished product for public consumption—think of it as a starting point for